 - A region's identity is rooted in its values, cultural heritage, stories, and its distinctiveness.

-As part of the project, Position the British Columbia wine industry for international growth, supported by Western Economic Diversification Canada, we will gather perspectives on the current and future narrative of the BC wine industry, for future use by the industry in expressing its identity.
+As part of the project, Position the British Columbia wine industry for international growth, supported by Western Economic Diversification Canada, we are working with the BC wine industry to gather perspectives on the identity of the BC wine region.

 In late November 2017, industry leaders were invited to come together in a series of workshops developed by UBC-KEDGE in collaboration with Glasgow School of Art's Innovation School, to reflect on the identity of the B.C. wine region.

 The notion of identity was broken down into key themes: terroir, authenticity, expression, and the overall narrative.
 During the workshops, various participants recognized the need for a cohesive narrative about the identity of the B.C. wine region.

 Video: Learn more about the workshops and the process